dji-sdk/Onboard-SDK-Doc/source/appendix/FAQ.md

 * App ID/key is incorrect.
 Check in the <a href="https://developer.dji.com/user/apps/#all" target="_blank"> User Center </a> to confirm the application key.
 * The serial port is not connected/opened correctly (baud rate, incorrect hardware connections etc).
 This might happen on ARM architectures since the Onboard SDK's serial driver does not implement sophisticated checks on this platform.
 * The voltages on the UART line are incorrect.
 The electrical interface is 3.3V TTL.
-* RC is not in Mode F. Activation can only happen in mode F.
 * API Control is not enabled using DJI Assistant 2.
 Go to the SDK page on Assistant 2 and check the box marked Enable API Control.

 ## Product/Hardware Related

 ### Which DJI products are supported by the Onboard SDK?

-The Matrice 100, Matrice 600 and the A3 flight controller are supported by the Onboard SDK.
+The Matrice 100 (N1 flight controller), Matrice 600 the A3 flight controller and the N3 flight controller are supported by the Onboard SDK.

 ### What does Onboard Embedded System (OES) mean?

-In the context of DJI Onboard SDK documentation, Onboard Embedded System (OES) refers to any devices that can communicate with N1/A3 flight controller and supported by Onboard SDK.
+In the context of DJI Onboard SDK documentation, Onboard Embedded System (OES) refers to any devices that can communicate with N1/A3/N3 flight controller and supported by Onboard SDK.

 ### Which OES and Operating Systems are supported by Onboard SDK?